NickDJM/accessible-menu/docs/api/base-menu.md

 This functions differently for root vs. submenus.
 Submenus will always inherit their root menu's hoverability.

+You can read more about [supported hover types](../hover-types) in the docs.

 ### hoverDelay

 The delay time (in miliseconds) used for pointerenter/pointerleave events to take place.